Garegin Nzhdeh: Balkan wars

 In 1909, upon his return to the Caucasus, Nzhdeh was arrested by the Russian authorities and spent three years in prison.
 In 1912, together with General Andranik Ozanian, he joined a battalion of ethnic Armenians within the Macedonian-Adrianopolitan Volunteer Corps of the Bulgarian army to fight against the Ottoman Empire in the Balkan wars, partaking in the campaigns to seize Thrace and Macedonia.
-He was wounded during the Second Balkan War.
 Bulgarian military authorities awarded Nzhdeh with the Cross of Bravery for the bravery and extraordinary performance of the Armenian fighters.

+Bulgarian sources and documents also claim that Nzhdeh took part on the Second Balkan War on the front against Serbia, being wounded in its very beginning, on 18 June 1913.
+Nzhdeh himself wrote that, during that war, he and the Armenian Company had "refused to participate in the internal fighting of the Balkan peoples" and had disbanded the company.

 World War I

 Prior to World War I, after an amnesty granted by the Russian authorities in 1914, Nzhdeh returned to the Caucasus to participate in the formation of Armenian volunteer units within the Russian army to fight against the Ottoman Empire.
 In the early stages of the war, in 1915, he was appointed a deputy commander to Drastamat Kanayan (Dro), who led the 2nd Volunteer Battalion.
 Later on, in 1916, he commanded a special Armenian-Yezidi military unit.
 After the Russian Revolution and the withdrawal of the Russian army, Nzhdeh's unit fought in the skirmishes at Alaja (near Ani, spring 1918), allowing secure passage for retreating Armenian forces into Alexandropol (modern-day Gyumri).